 Scholarly Commons Citation

 Solum, Lawrence B., "Judicial Selection: Ideology versus Character" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 871.
+871.